-If you’d like to get on the mailing list to learn about Epona and other wines available for sale, please contact us.
+If you’d like to get on the mailing list to learn about Epona and other wines available for sale, please send a message via the Contact page.
 We keep our members’ information confidential, so you won’t get spam from any “marketing partners.”

 Epona wines include:

 Red — Leon Millot and a blend of several varieties

 Rose — blend of several red and white varieties